dwp/dataworks-aws-corporate-data-ingestion/docs/decryption-logic.md

 interaction with DKS

 ### Summary
-Data received over kafka is encrypted in a number of ways.
-In S3 the files are encrypted with KMS keys.
+Data in the corporate store bucket, received over kafka, is encrypted:
+- The **files** are encrypted with KMS keys.
 This is handled using IAM and transparent to the cluster.

-Within the files, the messages contain an encrypted 'dbObject' field.
-The encryption materials are available within the message, and also encrypted.
+- The files contain records, and each record has an encrypted 'dbObject'.
+The materials used to encrypt the dbObject are included in the message, and are themselves encrypted.

-The DKSService, and MessageCryptoHelper in `steps/dks.py` handle interaction with the DKS (Data Key Service) and decryption of the 'dbObject'.
+The DKSService and MessageCryptoHelper in `steps/dks.py` handle interaction with DKS (Data Key Service) and decryption of the 'dbObject'.

 ### MessageCryptoHelper